 Johanna Roto is the Snowchange geographer since 2000.
 She produces most of our maps for all of our community and science work.
 She is a human geographer who provides also statistical analysis and data visualisation.
 Her work experience includes activities in Nordic and Arctic peripheries, especially in Greenland and Faroe Islands.
 She is based in Stockholm, Sweden.

 Tero Mustonen is the President of Snowchange at the moment.
 He is a winter seiner and adjunct professor (Human Geography).
-He leads the Kesälahti fish base in Puruvesi.
 He has been working in Alaska, Canada, Greenland, Iceland, Sámi territories as well as Russian North since 1999.
-Currently he is serving as a Lead Author for the AR6 of the IPCC.
-He is also the head of the village of Selkie, North Karelia, Finland.
+He served recently as a Lead Author for the AR6 of the IPCC.
+He lives in village of Selkie, North Karelia, Finland.

 Ari Parviainen is a bird specialist in Snowchange.
 Currently he is working on the Näätämö Co-management Project and the the Landscape Rewilding Programme.
 He is based in Joensuu, Finland.